commercialhaskell/stack/doc/GUIDE.md

 [documentation section on ghc-options](yaml_configuration.md#ghc-options) for more information.

-## The `stack path` command
+!!! note

-NOTE: That's it, the heavy content of this guide is done!
+    That's it, the heavy content of this guide is done!
 Everything from here on out is simple explanations of commands.
 Congratulations!

+## The `stack path` command

 Generally, you don't need to worry about where Stack stores various files.
 But some people like to know this stuff.
 That's when the `stack path` command is